-Time for a late lunch (or early dinner) and the chance to try a Chilean cabernet – some say the best in the world.
-Make your way to Barrio Lastarria – known for its plethora of gorgeous wine bars and bistros.
-At celebrated eatery Sur Patagonico with its diverse menu, I’m persuaded to try my first Carmenere – Chile’s signature grape.
-Fantastic!
+Time for a late lunch (or early dinner) and the chance to try a Chilean cabernet — some say the best in the world.
+Make your way to Barrio Lastarria — known for its plethora of gorgeous wine bars and bistros.
+At celebrated eatery Sur Patagonico, I’m persuaded to try my first carmenere — Chile’s signature grape.
+It’s a fantastic drop.

 Shopaholics, you are also well catered for in Santiago.
 The city is awash with designer labels and luxury cars.
 Head for Avenue Alonso de Cordova in Vitacura — very Toorak or Double Bay darling.